yiisoft/docs/007-exceptions.md

 # 007 - Exceptions

+- Throw exceptions instead of returning an error code.
 - Exception class name must be suffixed with `Exception`.
-- Exception message should not end with dot.
+- Use grammatically correct error messages including ending punctuation i.e. most exceptions must end with period.
 - `\InvalidArgumentException` must be used directly.
 There should be no exceptions inherited from it.
 - `\InvalidArgumentException` must never be caught.